houkanshan/arduino-bt-hid-proxy/Readme.md

 ## Uploading for paired

-The current code will try to re-pair everytime after power on.
+The current code will try to re-pair every time after power on.
 Let's stop it.

 1. In `BTHID.ino`, comment `BTHID bthid(&Btd, PAIR, "0000");` and uncomment `BTHID bthid(&Btd);`
 2. Upload